o-ran-sc/nonrtric-rapp-orufhrecovery/goversion/README.md

 If the consumer is shut down with a SIGTERM, it will also delete the job before exiting.

 There is also a status call provided in the REST API.
 This will return the running status of the consumer as JSON.

 >- /status  {"status": "started/stopped"}

 ## Development

 To make it easy to test during development of the consumer, three stubs are provided in the `stub` folder.

 A producer stub, under the `producer` folder, that stubs the producer and pushes an array with one message with `eventSeverity` alternating between `NORMAL` and `CRITICAL`.
-The stub does not start to send messages until it recieves a create job call from the ICS stub.
+The stub does not start to send messages until it receives a create job call from the ICS stub.
 When a delete job call comes from the ICS stub it stops sending messages.
 To build and start the stub, do the following:

 >1. cd stub/producer
 >2. go build
 >3. ./producer

 An ICS stub, under the `ics` folder, that listens for create and delete job calls from the consumer.
 When it gets a call it calls the producer stub with the correct create or delete call and the provided job ID.
 By default, it listens to the port `8083`, but his can be overridden by passing a `-port [PORT]` flag when starting the stub.
 To build and start the stub, do the following:

 >1. cd stub/ics
 >2. go build
 >3. ./ics

 An SNDR stub, under the `sdnr` folder, that at startup will listen for REST calls and print the body of them.
 By default, it listens to the port `3904`, but his can be overridden by passing a `-port [PORT]` flag when starting the stub.
 To build and start the stub, do the following:

 >1. cd stub/sdnr
 >2. go build
 >3. ./sdnr